brson/docs/try-tidb.md

 # Try TiDB

 After you successfully deploy a TiDB cluster, you can run SQL statements in TiDB.
-Because TiDB is compatible with MySQL, you can use THE MySQL client to connect to TiDB and run MySQL statements directly in most of the cases.
+Because TiDB is compatible with MySQL, you can use the official MySQL client to connect to TiDB and run MySQL statements directly, and in most cases it will just work.
 For more information, see [Compatibility with MySQL](sql/mysql-compatibility.md).

-This page includes some basic SQL statements such as CRUD operations.
-For a complete list of the statements, see [TiDB SQL Syntax Diagram](https://pingcap.github.io/sqlgram/).
+This page demonstrates some basic SQL statements such as CRUD operations.
+For a complete list of SQL statements supported by TiDB, see the [TiDB SQL Syntax Diagram](https://pingcap.github.io/sqlgram/).

 ## Create, show, and drop a database